 This exhibition sees Farquhar return to Titirangi to present work that was first developed as an artist in residence at McCahon House in French Bay in late 2018.
 All works courtesy of Mossman, Wellington.

-Nicola will be in the gallery on Saturday 9 May at 2pm to discuss Listening, twitching with Te Uru Curator Chloe Geoghegan.
+Depending on when the gallery can reopen, we plan to host a talk with Nicola on Saturday 9 May at 2pm to discuss Listening, twitching with Te Uru Curator Chloe Geoghegan.

 Images: Left - VO, 2019, oil on linen.
 Right - OV, 2019, oil on linen.